any-docs/css/content/reference/properties/background-image/index.md

 - `none`
   - Is a keyword denoting the absence of images.
 - `<image>`
-  - Is an {{cssxref("image")}} denoting the image to display.
+  - Is an `image` denoting the image to display.
 There can be several of them, separated by commas, as [multiple backgrounds](/guides/Backgrounds_and_borders/Using_multiple_backgrounds) are supported.

 ## Description

 The background images are drawn on stacking context layers on top of each other.
 The first layer specified is drawn as if it is closest to the user.

-The [borders](/reference/properties/border) of the element are then drawn on top of them, and the {{cssxref("background-color")}} is drawn beneath them.
-How the images are drawn relative to the box and its borders is defined by the {{cssxref("background-clip")}} and {{cssxref("background-origin")}} CSS properties.
+The [borders](/reference/properties/border) of the element are then drawn on top of them, and the `background-color` is drawn beneath them.
+How the images are drawn relative to the box and its borders is defined by the `background-clip` and `background-origin` CSS properties.

 If a specified image cannot be drawn (for example, when the file denoted by the specified URI cannot be loaded), browsers handle it as they would a `none` value.

 > [!NOTE]
-> Even if the images are opaque and the color won't be displayed in normal circumstances, web developers should always specify a {{cssxref("background-color")}}.
+> Even if the images are opaque and the color won't be displayed in normal circumstances, web developers should always specify a `background-color`.
 If the images cannot be loaded—for instance, when the network is down—the background color will be used as a fallback.

 ## Accessibility